-g) As part of this ongoing analysis we have reported in the past that there is an extra fuel burn associated with RNP4/FANS1A aircraft that were denied altitude changes because the conflicting traffic was not flight planned with RNP4 capability.
-For this paper we were able to calculate a fuel burn loss for these RNP4 aircraft.
-From 1-16 of September 2013, RNP4 aircraft experienced an extra fuel burn of 13,534 kg (29,744lbs) due to other Non-RNP4 aircraft.
-That means the total extra fuel burn due to lack of RNP4 and FANS1A equipment was 34,844kg (76,656lbs) for September 1-16, 2013.
-If the data is extrapolated over a 1 year time period, an annual extra burn of 847,870 kg (1,865,315 lbs) of fuel and an extra 2.67 million kg of CO2 emissions is being realized.
+2.4.7 As part of this ongoing analysis we have reported in the past that there is an extra fuel burn associated with RNP 4/FANS1A aircraft that were denied altitude changes because the conflicting traffic was not RNP 4 equipped.
+For the 2014 analysis we were able to calculate a fuel burn loss for these RNP 4 aircraft.
+From July 23-August 7, 2014, RNP 4 aircraft experienced an extra fuel burn of 18,267 kg (40,187 lbs) due to other non-RNP 4 aircraft.
+That means the total extra fuel burn due to lack of RNP 4 and FANS1A equipment was 37,001kg (81,402 lbs).
+If the data is extrapolated over a 1 year time period, an annual extra burn of 900,366 kg (1,980,805 lbs) of fuel and an extra 2.84 million kg of CO_2 emissions would be realized.

-2.5.
-While this data is based on every aircraft being RNP 4 and FANS equipped, it does not capture all of the benefits that can be realized by this equipage:
+2.5 While this data is based on every aircraft being RNP 4 and FANS equipped, it does not capture all of the benefits that can be realized by this equipage:

-a) This paper does not capture the benefits related to the application of 30 NM lateral separation for pairs of RNP 4 aircraft.
+2.5.1 This paper does not capture the benefits related to the application of 30 NM lateral separation for pairs of RNP 4 aircraft.
 It would be much more difficult to make this calculation.

-b) This paper does not capture the benefits associated with the application of 30 NM longitudinal separation for opposite direction pairs of RNP 4 aircraft after the aircraft have passed.
+2.5.2 This paper does not capture the benefits associated with the application of 30 NM longitudinal separation for opposite direction pairs of RNP 4 aircraft after the aircraft have passed.
 It would be much more difficult to make this calculation.

-c) This paper does not capture the benefits that are lost when an aircraft is denied a request for climb due to traffic, and the aircraft does not make subsequent requests for higher optimum altitudes because of the traffic.
+2.5.3 This paper does not capture the benefits that are lost when an aircraft is denied a request for climb due to traffic, and the aircraft does not make subsequent requests for higher optimum altitudes because of the traffic.

-d) ATS Route Structures and Pacific Organized Track System (PACOTS) are developed based on a 50 NM lateral separation standard.
+2.5.4 ATS Route Structures and Pacific Organized Track System (PACOTS) are developed based on a 50 NM lateral separation standard.
 Extra savings could be realized if route structures could be revised based on a 30 NM lateral separation standard.

-e) Most of all, this paper only captures the lost savings in the Oakland FIR.
+2.5.5Most of all, this paper only captures the lost savings in the Oakland FIR.
 It does not capture the lost savings in other FIRs.

-2.6.
-One last thing to consider when analyzing the benefits of RNP4 and FANS1A equipment is traffic growth in the Pacific.
-In July 2009, traffic levels in the Oakland FIR hit a low of 500 flights per day on average.
-Four years later in 2013, traffic levels have rebounded to levels above the downturn in traffic in 2008.
-In August of 2013, the Oakland Oceanic FIR experienced an average of 690 flights per day.
-That is a traffic increase of almost 38 percent since July 2009.
+2.6 One last thing to consider when analyzing the benefits of RNP 4 and FANS1A equipment is traffic growth in the Pacific.
+In July2009, traffic levels in the Oakland FIR hit a low of 500 flights per day on average.
+Five years later in 2014, traffic levels have rebounded to levels above the downturn in traffic in 2008.
+In December of 2014, the Oakland Oceanic FIR experienced an average of around 715 flights per day.
+That is a traffic increase of almost 43 percent since July 2009.
 With more aircraft in the Pacific airspace, there is more competition for optimum altitude assignments.
 The data clearly shows that RNP4 and FANS1A equipped aircraft have a higher likelihood of operating at their optimum altitude.